 Compared with other types of motors, brushless motors have a very efficient operation, meaning lower power consumption at the same power output compared with brushed DC motors.

 Very Complicated to Control

-Brushless motors require specialized controllers and complicated control algorithms to operate correctly.
+Brushless DC motors require specialized controllers and complicated control algorithms to operate correctly.

 Requires Specialized Gearing

-In applications like Dyson vacuum cleaners, the brushless motors must be geared down to convert their high RPM into a usable speed.
+In applications like Dyson vacuum cleaners, the brushless DC motors must be geared down to convert the high RPM into a usable speed.